![]() |

 Also, Sergio wrote in his reply to Pat:

-What properly formalizes the notion of continuity is the axiom of completeness.
-Alternative notions are equivalent, until we speak about continuous domains.
-The point was whether one can have a continuous domain (that is the S I stated above) ... with exceptions.
+continuous domain (that is the If another axiom exists, which does as well, then it is surely equivalent to the axiom of completeness, just because it does as well.
+Alternative notions are clearly equivalent, until we speak about continuous domains.
+The point here, instead, was whether one can have a continuous domain with exceptions, that is the claim I originally criticized.

 Second, the question of "whether one can have a continuous domain with exceptions" depends on how do you understand the real meaning.
 It is important to note that neither Pat nor myself claims that one can have such a structure as you understood and hence described by "a continuous domain with exceptions".
 Of course, if you have already assumed that the domain as a whole is continuous, then it must be continuous - no exception!
 This is just like if you impose that "The traffic light was green throughout last week", then, of course, it was green any time during last week, no exception.
 Similarly, if you impose that "The traffic light was red throughout last week", then it was red any time during last week.
 Again, no exception.
 However, if you don't have either of them, why can't one have the case that over the last week, the traffic light was sometimes red, and sometimes green, and even sometimes yellow?